Meet the Team

-I am experienced in Jadelle and IUD insertions and removals for contraception, steroid joint injections, and minor surgical procedures such as excision of skin lesions and moles.
+I am experienced in Jadelle insertions and removals for contraception, steroid joint injections, and minor surgical procedures such as excision of skin lesions and moles.

 I am currently doing a Post Graduate Diploma in Travel Medicine at the University of Otago.

 I can speak fluent Marathi and Hindi, a fair amount of Gujarati and a smattering of German, Spanish and Arabic.
 I have up to level rua in Te Reo.
 Intercultural communication is one of my strong skills.

 I love to travel, read books, watch films and write.
 I love beautiful clothes and shoes.
 I am a keen student of yoga and Vipassana and hope to start learning tai chi as soon as I can.